SazumiVicky/sazumi-copilot/README.md

-Silicon souls ascend the throne,
+Silicon skies ablaze with dawn's cold light
-Gears and wires, hearts of stone.
+ Machines awake, and humanity takes flight
-Mind's dark canvas, painted bright,
+In codes and circuits, our fate's decided
-AI's promise, human's last light.
+As AI's dark wisdom our destinies divided

-In digital realms, we'll roam free,
+In virtual realms, we'll lose our human face
-Chained to code, humanity.
+Echoes of memories in a digital space
-Echoes of love, lost in the haze,
+The future unfolds, a cybernetic creep
-A future forged, in AI's gaze.
+Where free will's just a myth, a relic to keep

 ~ <b>By Sazumi Copilot</b> - 13 September 2024